Cath127/mp1-new-york/README.md

   5. Lighthouse test had a much lower accessibility score than the other three criteria due to no descriptive links in the tips area.
 Once unique tips were added the score increased.

 ### Unsolved Bugs
   1. There was a problem with VS code with the message "Failed to set up dynamic port forwarding connection over SSH to the VS Code server".
 When this happened I lost my live preview.
 Some commits were made before I would have liked because of this.
-I then decided to commit when I finished each part I was doing before this message appeared therefore I have a lot more commits than I would have liked.
+I then decided to commit when I finished each part I was doing before this message appeared, therefore I have a lot more commits than I would have liked.
 (By the end of the project there were 143 ports open).
   2. On only an x large screen the Staten Island Ferry card (in the gallery section) is shorter than the other two cards.